botleg/botleg.github.io/_posts/2015-05-18-welcome-to-jekyll.markdown

 #=> prints 'Hi, Tom' to STDOUT.
 {% endhighlight %}

-{% include image.html img="assets/images/GitHub-Mark-Light-32px.png" title="Github Logo" caption="Github Logo" url="https://github.com" %}
+{% include image.html img="http://placehold.it/350x350" title="Place Holder" caption="From placehold.it" url="http://botleg.com" %}
 This is the [new link](http://jekyllrb.com)

 > This is a blockquote with two paragraphs.
 Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
 Aliquam hendrerit mi posuere lectus.
 Vestibulum enim wisi, viverra nec, fringilla in, laoreet vitae, risus.